-Due to the catalyst COVID-19, in 2020, the world has witnessed a global transformation in every aspect, especially in the manufacturing industry.
+Due to the catalyst of COVID-19, in 2020, the world witnessed a global transformation in every aspect, especially in the manufacturing industry.
 With massive quantities of data available, manufacturing becomes a blue ocean for AI adoption.
-This game-changing technology brings huge potentials to manufacturers and leaves the industry with two options: embrace it or get left behind.
+This game-changing technology brings huge potential to manufacturers and leaves the industry with two options: embrace it or get left behind.
 However, to catch up on this trend manufacturers must carefully explore scenarios and understand the gap between the actual and optimal effects of AI in different projects.

 Global technology development was originally shaped by 5 major segments including electronics, semiconductors, business services, telecommunications, and smart consumers.
 When the value brought by smart consumers reached its highest point before falling down to a plateau, the 6th trend known as smart enterprises was discovered.
 The technology of the future is smart transformations where companies use digital technology to direct their solutions.

 According to Deloitte’s survey on AI adoption, 93 percent of companies believe AI will be a vital technology to accelerate growth and innovation in the industry.
 By 2025, the market size of AI in the manufacturing sector is foreseen to surpass 2 billion USD with an average annual growth of over 40 percent since 2019.

 Even though AI has become an essential part of digital transformation, industrial manufacturing has not fully ready to embrace this trending technology.
 What is the main factor holding them back from AI adoption?
 Many companies even understand the potential of using AI-enabled systems in their production, but they still feel sophisticated when approaching this new technology.
 According to some common findings from OReilly, 23% of respondents state that their company culture doesn’t recognize the needs of AI as the main reason.
 Other major causes are a lack of data and skilled people, and difficulties identifying appropriate business cases, among others.